Integrating WebRTC Phone into Web Pages Using CommPeak

 });

-// setting interval to preserve validity of JWT Token every 50 seconds, since usually token is being defined to be valid for 60 seconds only
+// Setting interval to preserve validity of JWT Token every 50 seconds, since the token is typically defined to be valid for 60 seconds only

 let timer = setInterval(updateJwtToken, 50000);